OD728/Vivaldi-CSS/README.md

 A sleek CSS modification for Vivaldi browser that creates an auto-hiding bookmark bar with smooth animations, hover effects, and custom about:blank styling.

+  NOTE: This CSS is designed for Vivaldi's tab bar positioned at the TOP.
+  It will NOT work correctly if tabs are positioned on the left, right, or bottom without significant modifications to positioning, dimensions, and animation logic.
+  For other tab positions, a different CSS approach would be required.

 ## ✨ Features

 - **Auto-hide functionality**: Bookmark bar stays hidden until you need it